If I Don't Feel Any Feelings of Love for My Newborn Child Am I a Monster? If I Don't Feel Conviction or God's Presence Does That Mean I'm a Lost Soul?

 The Bible Gives Answers to These Troubling and Pressing Questions

 As Christians we really do have answers to these important and pertinent questions in God’s Word!
 Answers that are satisfying and give real clarity.
 We don’t need to be living as the atheist or humanist lives, and coming to their same conclusions.
 But unfortunately one of the biggest temptations people face and one of our strongest fallen desires, is to live for feelings, and to place an inordinate focus on emotions.
+This temptation can keep us from finding the truth!
+In order to find truth we can't have idea idols that we really want to be true to the point where we aren't willing to consider contradictory evidence from the scriptures.
+Our love and desire for happy feelings above everything else, can lead to ears that can't hear the truth, and minds which can't understand it.
 This ideology that feelings are the highest good and the purpose of life has crept into Christian churches – not just the world – and gained traction in a big way, and is exerting a destructive influence, leading people away from a genuine faith and a solid relationship with God built on His Word.
 Secular hedonists look to things like promiscuity and alcohol or drugs to feel good, and Christians often look to deeply spiritual feelings and experiences to feel happy, and as the indicators of our spiritual state.
 We may discard feelings that we would consider to be more superficial and rudimentary, like a high from drugs or sexual pleasure, but we’re still measuring our spiritual state by feelings, and we’re still centering our faith around feelings when we expect to feel strong elation or feelings of holiness at church.

 Can someone be a hedonist if they pursue feelings of holiness?

 I believe so.
 What many do not know is that hedonism simply means that feelings become the focus of your life.
-They become the thing you value most or which you pursue the most.
+They become the thing you value most or which you pursue the most, what philosophers call the thing you consider to be the "highest good."
 Any kind of feelings or emotions, if they are the focus and aim of one’s life, makes someone a hedonist.
 It’s not wrong to feel good feelings or emotions.
 It is wrong to make those feelings an end in and of themselves.
 And this is what hedonism is.

 Hedonism is basically synonymous by living without principle.
 If a person doesn’t value principles or make them their aim, they end up living an unprincipled life, and all that’s left is feelings and inclinations and passions.
 Just going with what feels natural or good to you.
 What Paul describes in the Bible as being dead even while being alive.”